Actively Recruiting

 • Cancerous growth near the feet

-• Swollen, infected, or inflamed areas on feet or skin eruptions such as phlebitis, thrombophlebitis, or varicose veins
+• Swollen, infected, or inflamed areas on the feet or skin eruptions such as phlebitis, thrombophlebitis, or varicose veins

-• For patients: presence of ulcers
+• For patients: presence of ulcers on the feet or lower limbs

 AI-Screening